danielbodnar/awesome-stars/BY-LANG.md

 - [oskardudycz/ArchitectureWeekly](https://github.com/oskardudycz/ArchitectureWeekly) - Architecture Weekly - links and resources to boost your knowledge and developer skills
 - [tianshanghong/awesome-anki](https://github.com/tianshanghong/awesome-anki) - A curated list of awesome Anki add-ons, decks and resources
 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
-- [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API
 - [techspecs/techspecs-api](https://github.com/techspecs/techspecs-api) - Get the standardized technical specifications of the world's smartphones, tablets, smartwatches and more.
 - [eagleusb/awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k github repositories stars.
 - [kubernetes/kubernetes-template-project](https://github.com/kubernetes/kubernetes-template-project) - A template for starting new projects on the github.com/kubernetes organization